aniruddh25bce11046-cpu/Coffee_Shop_Manager/statement.md

 The program is targeted to Small coffee shops and cafe to avoid the rush and make the billing process smooth.

-This project was created to understand and descriibe the concept og dictionaries, lists, functions and loops.This project helps in understanding how real-life billing systems workk in small shops and cafe
+This project was created to understand and descriibe the concept of dictionaries, lists, functions and loops.This project helps in understanding how real-life billing systems workk in small shops and cafe